Glossary of Terms

 Micronizing - Grinding powder to the range of microns.

-Monomer - A molecule that has the ability to chemically react with another monomer by forming a long chain of identical sections, the so called polymer.
+Monomer - A molecule that has the ability to chemically react with another monomer by forming a long chain of identical sections, the polymer.

 MSDS - A Material Safety Data Sheet provides the hazardous components, other safety and health hazards, protection equipment and first-aid procedures.

-NFPA - The National Fire Protection Association is a USA organisation that indicates the health, reactivity and flammability hazards of chemicals.
+NFPA - The National Fire Protection Association is a USA organization that indicates the health, reactivity and flammability hazards of chemicals.

 Non ferrous - A material containing no iron.